 cell (rocky shore): a major shore feature with a predominant set of similar shore types.
-On the Oregon coast, there are two types of cells: littoral cells where nearshore circulation is enclosed between headlands; rocky cells composed of headlands, capes and associated reefs or rocks.
+On the Oregon Coast, there are two types of cells: littoral cells where nearshore circulation is enclosed between headlands, and rocky cells composed of headlands, capes and associated reefs or rocks.

-coast: the area where land and sea meet and where the physiographic, hydrographic, oceanographic, and biological features and conditions of each strongly influence the other.
+coast: the area where land and sea meet and where the physiographic, hydrographic, oceanographic, atmospheric, and biological features and conditions of each strongly influence the other.

-coastal biodiversity: at its simplest, a term meaning the diversity of life forms and communities that occur in the coastal zone, including nearshore ocean waters.
-Diversity is a concept that means "variety or multiformity, a condition of being different in character and quality" (Patrick, 1983, in Ray, 1988).
+coastal biodiversity: at its simplest, a term meaning the diversity of lifeforms and biotic communities that occur in the coastal zone, including nearshore ocean waters.
+Diversity is a concept that means "variety or multiformity, a condition of being different in character and quality"31.
 There is no single way to define, measure, or evaluate diversity of life; rather there are at least four interrelated ways: